idnow/de.idnow.ios/idnow-sdk/README.md

 Optional color, that replaces the text color in the result screen, when an identification was successful.
 Default: A green color

+#### Call quality check screen

+#### cqcOuterRingColor
+Optional color that replaces default dark gray for the outer ring indicator on the quality check screen.
+Default: dark gray

+#### cqcDefaultInnerRingColor
+Optional color that replaces default light gray for the inner ring indicator on the quality check screen.
+Default: light gray

+#### cqcPoorQualityInnerColor
+Optional color that replaces default bright red for the inner ring indicator in case bad network quality on the quality check screen.
+Default: bright red

+#### cqcModerateQualityInnerColor
+Optional color that replaces default bright orange for the inner ring indicator in case moderate network quality on the quality check screen.
+Default: bright orange

+#### cqcExcellentQualityInnerColor
+Optional color that replaces default strong yellow for the inner ring indicator in case excellent network quality on the quality check screen.
+Default: strong yellow (almost green).

 ### Status Bar